 About The author

-Sandeep Sahni Sandeep is an alum of IIM Lucknow with a Post Graduate Degree (MBA class of 1988).
-His also an alum of Shri Ram College of Commerce, Delhi University (B.Com.
-Hons.
-Class of 1985.)
 Sandeep’s investing experience and study of the Financial Markets spans over 30 years.
-He is based in Chandigarh and has been advising more than 500 clients across the globe on Financial Planning and Wealth Management.
+He is based in Chandigarh and is advising more than 500 clients across the globe on Financial Planning and Wealth Management.

 He has promoted “Sahayak Gurukul” which is an attempt to share thoughts and knowledge on aspects related to Personal Finance and Wealth Management.
 Sahayak Gurukul provides financial insights into the markets, economy and Investments.
 Whether you are new to the personal finance domain or a professional looking to make your money work for you, the Sahayak Gurukul blogs and workshops are curated to demystify investing, simplify complex personal finance topics and help investors make better decisions about their money.